shsagir/play-area-sync/docs/quirks.md

 ## Outgoing IP

-Apps don't have a fixed IP address.
-This is a side effect of "the cloud", as Apps need to be capable of moving fast from one Node to another, due to failover, scaling or load balancing.
+In some cases you need to know your Apps IP address, like for payment processing or with fire-walling in corporate environments.

-As we are currently only in the AWS EU1 (Ireland) region, there is an semi-official [list of ip ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html), which we are using.
-Depending on the use-case, it is possible to use a [HTTP](https://www.quotaguard.com/pricing#_quotaguardstatic) [proxy](http://www.vpnuk.info/dedicated-ip.html) provider, which offers a static IP.
+For [Professional Apps](/app-pro) the outgoing IP is fix, for each region (EU, US …).
+Please [dig your Apps IP](/domains#toc-dig-an-ip).
+For [Universal Apps](/apps-uni) the IP is not guaranteed.
+Although with high probability, it won't change during the Apps lifetime.

-The context for requests on this is for payment processing, have a look at an external provider.
+You can setup a regular running "test", which queries https://ifconfig.co/ or the like to notify you on changes.
+Querying such a service from your App eg `<?php echo file_get_contents("https://ifconfig.co/");` is the easiest way to determine your Apps current IP.
+Depending on the use-case, it is possible to use a HTTP proxy provider like [QuoteGuard](https://www.quotaguard.com/) for a vanity IP address.
+There is also a [semi-official list of AWS IP ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).

 ## What this isn't